FancyChaos/Kisswm/README.md

 > make config

-This creates the *config.h* file, which can be edited to customize kisswm
+This creates the *config.h* file inside the root directory, which can be edited to customize kisswm

 > make